Suppliers: A Proven Competitive Advantage You May be Overlooking

 1) How much of the technology in design and manufacturing of our product is contributed by this supplier?
 The greater the contribution the more likely sourcing strategically would be appropriate to optimize those values.
 Particularly if the supplier holds key related patents.

-2) For whatever reason if we have only one source, strategic sourcing makes sense to collaborate with the supplier to mutually build protections against supply interruptions; supplier risk management solutions are essential particularly if supply interruption would result in a substantial loss of revenue and customer confidence.
+2) For whatever reason if we have only one source, strategic sourcing makes sense to collaborate with the supplier to mutually build protections against supply interruptions; supplier risk management software solutions are essential particularly if supply interruption would result in a substantial loss of revenue and customer confidence.

 3) What % of the cost of our product does sourcing does this supplier represent?
 The greater the cost the more sourcing strategically may present total cost of supply optimization opportunities.
 This is particularly true as the % of custom design increases to the point that the items provided may be 100% custom; this is where collaboration with the supplier frequently will reveal cost reduction possibilities that both will work to have realized.